Cross-platform C SDK logo

 ...

-• The items will be sorted by code field using the method i_compare described in (Listing 1).
+• Elements will be sorted by the code field using the i_compare method described in (Listing 1).

-• The elements have been created previously and reside in memory.
-Times only reflect the management performed by the containers.
+• Elements have been previously created and reside in memory.
+The times only reflect the management carried out by the containers.

-• Field code take values from "0" until "n-1", where n=100,000 is the number of elements.
-The elements have been previously messed up using the function bmem_shuffle_n.
+• The code field takes values from "0" to "n-1", where n=100,000 is the number of elements.
+The elements have been previously shuffled using the bmem_shuffle_n function.

-• The tests have been performed on a Raspberry Pi 3 Model B with NAppGUI compiled in Release version (Configurations).
-We have chosen this platform because of its clear technical inferiority with respect to others.
+• The tests have been carried out on a Raspberry Pi 3 Model B with NAppGUI compiled in Release version.
+We have chosen this platform due to its clear technical inferiority compared to others.
 In this way the asymptotic difference is more evident.

 Operation ArrSt ArrPt ArrSt-Sort ArrPt-Sort SetSt SetPt